There is only one reason I don't buy Chinese Fender copy guitars

 Were I in the market for a Strat, I wouldn't even bother with the Chender since Squier has Classic Vibe and Vintage Modified series.
 If I wanted a sunburst Strat with the rosewood fingerboard, I'd go get a Squier Classic Vibe Stratocaster in that finish and wouldn't think twice about it.
 The price is less and I know the construction of the guitar is better.
 I also get a warranty and can return it easily if I don't like the guitar for whatever reason.

-The only reason anyone buys a Chender is either because it has a Fender logo on it, or like the guitar pictured above, the headstock is blank so a Fender logo can be slapped on later.
+The only reason anyone buys a Chender is either because it has a Fender logo on it, or like the guitar described above, the headstock is blank so a Fender logo can be slapped on later.

 If I were all about the logo, I would have owned at least 3 Chender Strats by now.
 But I've never owned one, and don't plan to.